 Non-profit associations working in the field of precious metals are also supported by Metalor Technologies, including the IPMI (International Precious Metal Institute).
 This large, unanimously recognised key player in the education and training of people working with precious metals, is a U.S.-based association with a European Chapter.
-Metalor is involved in multiple areas of the IPMI, including its board, the European Chapter and the Award Committee.
+Metalor is involved in multiple areas of the IPMI, including its board, the European Chapter (with Dr Lynda Si-Ahmed, from our company, being the current President) and the Award Committee (chaired by Dr Jonathan J. Jodry).
 For many years, our company has sponsored an annual award to students working with precious metals in academic institutions, thus boosting scientific developments in the field.